Do You Really Care About Your Wife? (Social Security Survivor Benefits Suggest Otherwise)

 What Would Convince You to Delay Benefits to Leave Your Wife More Comfortable?

-In the Boston College experiment, the researchers displayed Social Security’s benefit information to the men three different ways.
+In the Boston College experiment, the researchers displayed Social Security’s benefit information to the men in three different ways.

 - In the first format, a control group saw the basic information: the husband’s full retirement benefit, and then a link to a second page displaying his benefits for various claiming ages.